KenanKaddoura/notes-app-v1-jetpack-compose/README.md

 ## **📒 Notes App – Jetpack Compose**
-**A modern Notes App built using Jetpack Compose, MVVM, and Room Database, inspired by Philipp Lackner's tutorial.
+**A modern Notes App built using Jetpack Compose, MVVM, and Room Database.
 The app allows users to create, edit, delete, and sort notes with customizable colors.**

 ### ✨ Features